 Also, you are considered married for the entire tax year for filing status purposes if your spouse died during the tax year.

-When filing jointly, you and your spouse combine your income, deductions, and credits.
+When filing jointly, you and your spouse combine your income, exemptions, deductions, and credits.
 Filing jointly generally offers the most tax savings for married couples.
 For one thing, there are many credits that you can take if you file a joint return that you can't take if you file married filing separately.
 These include the child and dependent care credit, the adoption expense credit, the American Opportunity credit (the Hope credit), and the Lifetime Learning credit.

 Still, this filing status is not always the most advantageous.
 If your spouse owes certain debts (including defaulted student loans and unpaid child support), the IRS may divert any refund due on your joint tax return to the appropriate agency.
 To get your share of the refund, you'll have to file an injured spouse claim.
 You can avoid the hassle by filing a separate return.You don't have to be separated to choose married filing separately